Jamalseder7008/AuditScheduler/README.txt

-Author: Jamal Seder, Hajrudin Satrovic
+Author: Jamal Seder, Hajrudin Satrovic, Nooman Muhammad

 Build a webpage that links to a google forms in the backend that allows for scheduling an audit with the professor